 A top agent will always ask for a link to your show reel.
 And they’ll make a decision in just a couple of minutes.
 If you don’t already include videos of you in action, perhaps you could do a free gig and ask if someone can record the event in return.

 There’s only one thing worse than not having a website, and that’s having an out-dated one.
 We keep our clients sites updated thorugh WordPress.
 Listing out of date gigs is the quickest way to look like an amateur.
 We’re constantly amazed by how few comedians, even the most successful, leave old gig listings on their websites.
 It’s crazy, especially when an experienced website designer will make sure old gig dates are automatically hidden from view, which means you don’t even have to think about it.

 Fresh content is just one of the many reasons we almost always recommend a WordPress website, which is just as simple to use as Facebook or Twitter.
 The WordPress platform makes it ridiculously easy to maintain a website, and as long as you tell us up front that you want to manage your tour dates, we’ll make it happen for you.

 5. Do social media

-If you’re currently a Norman no-mates with very few Facebook followers or likes, promote your Facebook page or account via Twitter.
-You don’t need to spend a fortune in either time or cash to generate fans, and agents and promoters love it when a comedian has a juicy, lively, active social media profile.
+If you currently a have very few Facebook followers or likes, promote your Facebook page or account via Twitter.
+You don’t need to spend a fortune in either time or cash to generate fans, and agents and promoters love it when a comedian has a bright, lively and active social media profile.

 Need help with your comedian website?

-Take a look at our website and you’ll see we already work with a bunch of the most successful comedians in Britain.
-If you’d like to get where they are, we know exactly how to help you do it.
-Bear these five tips in mind and together we’ll create an extraordinary online presence that pleases everyone that matters, including you.
+Take a look at our website and you’ll see we already work with a handful of the most successful comedians in Britain.
+If you’d like to get where they are, bear these five tips in mind and you too can create an extraordinary online presence that pleases everyone that matters.